 - Let site owners choose to display the names of people who viewed files or pages in SharePoint: This setting determines whether site owners can allow users with access to see details about who has viewed something on its file card.
 Note that it’s turned off by default at the site level for existing sites.
 We recommend that site owners only turn this feature on for team sites that don’t have sensitive information.

 Instead of shutting down external sharing, you should leverage the power of self-service to drive user adoption in productivity apps like Microsoft Teams.
 That’s why we recommend keeping external sharing and guest access enabled.

 Of course, securing sensitive data involves more than just flipping a switch.
-Once guest access in Teams is enabled, it's crucial to have the right settings and policies in place.
-Configuring your settings according to needs of your organization ensures that external collaboration remains productive and secure.
+Once guest access in Teams is enabled, it’s crucial to have the right settings and policies in place.
+Configuring your settings according to the needs of your organization ensures that external collaboration remains productive and secure.